hieifyd/portfolio/FinalProject2.md

 **Interviewee One:**

-1. What do you think is this website used for?
+*1. What do you think is this website used for?*

 This is a general introduction about what EV is and how EV performns compared to traditional vehicles.

 This website shared some concerns, or obvious cons, about EV.

-2. Who might be the target audience of this website?
+*2. Who might be the target audience of this website?*

 This is not a website target at selling EV to potential customers.
 It’s more about a website that provide detailed information.
 So, the target audience should be people who are interested in EV and EV industry, not people who are considering buying an EV.

-3. Do you think this information on the website can help you make the decision?
+*3. Do you think this information on the website can help you make the decision?*

 No. Because as a potential customer, I’ve already known that range anxiety and price are the two major defects of EV compared to traditional vehicles.

-4. Any missing contents you are looking for while making your decisions?
+*4. Any missing contents you are looking for while making your decisions?*

 Whether should we buy.
 Electric range and price are already in thoughts.
 No additional information given in this process.

-5. What do you feel confusing about this website.
+*5. What do you feel confusing about this website.*

 Benchmark between two vehicles.
 Item by item comparison.